+Actual

-Action 1 Planned Actions/Services Actual Actions/Services Budgeted Expenditures Estimated Actual Expenditures PSA: 1 - Instructional Materials and Supplies To provide necessary and relevant instructional materials and supplies to help teachers incorporate responsive teaching and strategies that related to the Common Core State Standards.
-Each teacher utilized \$500 for instructional materials and supplies.
-The initial budget was for \$6000.
-4000-4999: Books And Supplies LCFF \$4,500 PSA 1.1 4000-4999: Books And Supplies 0100 LCFF Supp/Conc \$5,911
+Planned Actions/ServicesPSA: 1 - Instructional Materials and SuppliesTo provide necessary and relevant instructional materials and supplies to help teachers incorporate responsive teaching and strategies that related to the Common Core State Standards.PSA: 1.1 Increase classroom supplies and resources to teachers Actions/Services PLA purchased updated text books to support teaching strategies based on CCSS and NGSS guidelines in math, English, and science.
+Budgeted Expenditures PSA 1.1 4000-4999: Books And Supplies LCFF \$6,000 Estimated Actual Expenditures PSA 1.1 4000-4999: Books And Supplies 0100 LCFF Supp/Conc \$4,472 PSA 1.1 4000-4999: Books And Supplies 0000 LCFF Base \$6,133 Action 2 Planned Actions/Services PSA: 2 - Professional Learning for SUSD Staff and Parents professional learning opportunities that promote efficient parent/student and parent/educator strategies to aid in the improvement of their students' academic success.
+PSA2.1 Training involving core curriculum, assessments and student records information.
+Actions/Services PLA continues to work on engaging parents as partners in the academic support of PLA students.
+Parents were either not aware or not responsive to the opportunities for training.
+PLA will support this issue through additional advertising through School Messenger, the PLA Web page, and further use of the Remind App.
+Budgeted Expenditures PSA 2.1 5000-5999: Services And Other Operating Expenditures Other \$1,400 Estimated Actual Expenditures PSA 2.1 5000-5999: Services And Other Operating Expenditures LCFF, Other \$0

-PSA1.1 Increase classroom supplies and resources to teachers

-PSA: 2 - Professional Learning for SUSD Staff and Parents

-To provide staff and parents professional learning opportunities that promote efficient parent/student and parent/educator strategies to aid in the improvement of their students' academic success.

-PSA2.1 Training involving core curriculum, assessments and strategies parents may use at home to partner with teachers for student achievement

-Professional development for teachers in student-led conferences where parents discuss strategies parents may use at home to assist in student academic growth.
-Professional development continued through 2017-2018, but student-led conferences will begin next school year.

-5000-5999: Services And Other Operating Expenditures Other \$1,400

-PSA 2.1 \$0

-PSA: 3 - Teacher Collaboration, Monitoring and Support

-To provide educators with opportunities to collaborate within grade level Professional Learning Communities (PLCs) and cross

-Teachers attended three days of training prior to the start of the school year.

-1000, 3000 LCFF, Other \$40,194

-PSA 3.1 1000, 3000 LCFF, Other \$63.971

-grade level Professional Learning Communities (PLCs) to review relevant and appropriate data to support and enhance effective instructional strategies.

-PSA3.1 Regular, routine, scheduled teacher collaboration time, including monitoring and support for use of collaboration time.

-PSA: 4 - Implementation of Professional Learning Community (PLC) strategies

-To provide educators and district staff with Professional Learning Communities (PLCs) with training that promotes a cohesive understanding and supportive systems in understanding and conducting day-to-day practice to achieve academic and instructional success.

-PSA4.1 Training in Professional

-Teachers will attend a PLA retreat in July 2018.
-This expense should be budgeted for 2018-2019.

-1000, 3000 Other \$4,500

-PSA 4.1 \$0

-Learning Communities (PLCs)
+Planned

-Budgeted Expenditures Estimated Actual Expenditures
+Budgeted

+Actions/Services Actions/Services Expenditures Expenditures PSA: 3 - Teacher Collaboration, Monitoring and Support PLA supported teachers with a summer retreat to include PSA 3.1 1000, 3000 LCFF, Other \$72,165 PSA 3.1 1000, 3000 0000 LCFF Base \$67,428 To provide educators with opportunities to collaborate within grade level Professional Learning Communities (PLCs) and cross grade level Professional Learning Communities (PLCs) to review relevant and appropriate data to support and enhance effective instructional strategies.
+PSA3.1 Regular, routine, scheduled teacher collaboration time, including monitoring and support for use of collaboration time. professional development in PLC and introduction to John Hattie's work in the field of strategies and high academic impact.
+PLA further committed AP teachers to additional AP training in order to work on strategies to raise the current AP passing rate.
+Action 4 Planned Actions/Services Actual Actions/Services Budgeted Expenditures Estimated Actual Expenditures PSA: 4 - Implementation of Professional Learning Community (PLC) strategies PLA teachers continue to assess their goals and responsibilities in developing a strong PLC to support faculty and grade level PSA 4.1 5000-5999: Services And Other Operating Expenditures 1100 Unrestricted Lottery \$4,500 PSA 4.1 5000-5999: Services And Other Operating Expenditures 1100 Unrestricted Lottery \$7,984 To provide educators and district staff with Professional Learning Communities (PLCs) with training that promotes a cohesive understanding and supportive systems in understanding and conducting day-to-day practice to achieve academic and instructional success. meetings, collaboration and articulation.

-PSA: 5 - After School Programs through UOP during school hours and after school throughout the 1000, 2000, 3000, 4000, 5000 LCFF \$10,500 PSA 5.1 1000, 3000 0100 LCFF Supp/Conc \$2,098 To provide educational, recreational and social activities for PSA 5.2 \$0 students that aligns with and extends beyond the mandatory instructional/academic day. school year.
-PSA5.1 After School Program Homework Assistance and Tutoring , atomig
+Planned Actions/Services Actual Actions/Services Budgeted Expenditures Estimated Actual Expenditures PSA: 5 - After School Programs To provide educational, recreational and social activities for students that aligns with and extends beyond the mandatory instructional/academic day.
+PSA5.1 After School Program Tutoring in various classes are available after school hours for 30 minutes to 1 hour.
+Academic support is aligned to instruction and strategies utilized in the classroom during the school day.
+PSA 5.1 1000, 3000, 5000 0000 Base, 0100 Supp/Conc \$11,100 PSA 5.1 5000-5999: Services And Other Operating Expenditures 0000 LCFF Base \$6,512 Homework Assistance and Tutor